Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Along with a 401(k) or similar employer-sponsored plan, many people in the U.S. can save in an Individual Retirement Account (IRA).
 There are traditional IRAs, in which you can save yearly for tax-deductible contributions.

-Roth IRAs are another option, which work similarly.
+Roth IRAs are another option, which works similarly.
 The difference between traditional and Roth IRAs is that the Roth IRA is taxed upon contribution, but you can withdraw the money tax-free once you retire.

-Other types of IRAs exist, including the SEP-IRA, for those of us who are self-employed.
-For all IRAs, the government sets a limit on how much you can contribute per year.
-In 2022, the maximum is $6,000, or if you’re 50 or older, you can contribute up to $7,000.
+For Roth and traditional IRAs, the government limits how much you can contribute per year.
+In 2024, the maximum is $7,000, or if you’re 50 or older, you can contribute up to $8,000, according to the IRS.

 College savings for kids